Facebook Connect

 Cavalry Charge winning at Kentucky Downs

 Kentucky Downs, nestled in the rolling hills of Franklin, Kentucky, is not your average racetrack.
-With its unique European-style turf course and rich history, this iconic venue offers a racing experience unlike any other in the United States.
-Known for its short yet intense racing meet, Kentucky Downs has become a favorite among bettors and horsemen alike, offering some of the richest purses in the sport.
-Whether you’re a seasoned racing enthusiast or a curious newcomer, a visit to Kentucky Downs promises a blend of thrilling races, Southern hospitality, and an atmosphere steeped in equine tradition.
+With its unique European-style all-turf course and rich history, this iconic venue offers a racing experience unlike any other in the United States.
+Known for its short but action-packed meet each September, Kentucky Downs has become a favorite among horsemen and bettors alike, offering some of the richest purses in the country, with multiple stakes exceeding $2 million.
+Whether you’re a seasoned enthusiast or a curious newcomer, a visit to Kentucky Downs promises thrilling races, Southern hospitality, and a one-of-a-kind atmosphere steeped in equine tradition.

-Kentucky Downs is home to America’s only European-style (all turf) racecourse, and at one mile and five-sixteenths in length, it is one of the longest tracks in the nation.
-Unlike other racetracks, which are typically oval, the course at Kentucky Downs is kidney-shaped, featuring undulation and a unique right-hand bend.
+Kentucky Downs is home to America’s only European-style turf course, measuring one mile and five-sixteenths in length, making it one of the longest in the nation.
+Unlike the typical oval layout, the course is kidney-shaped, with rolling undulations and even a right-hand bend—a true test for horse and rider.
+The track also sits on the site of the historic Dueling Grounds, a unique tie to local history.

-• Keeneland September Sale starts September 9.
-It’s about a 2.5-hour drive (and a time change) from Kentucky Downs Downs to Keeneland.
+The Keeneland September Sale begins September 8.
+It’s about a 2.5-hour drive (with a time zone change) from Kentucky Downs—well worth the trip if you’d like to see the world’s premier yearling sale in action.

 How Much Does It Cost to Own A Racehorse With West Point Thoroughbreds?